The Siegfried Sassoon Fellowship

 The Shaw Society

 George Bernard Shaw was born in Dublin, and moved to England at the age of twenty.
 An ardent socialist, Shaw wrote brochures and speeches for the Fabian society, became a journalist writing music and literary criticism, and went on to write more than sixty plays.
 He was awarded the Nobel Prize for Literature in 1925 and won an Oscar in 1938 for the filmed version of his play Pygmalion, later transformed into the musical My Fair Lady.
 The Shaw Society was established in 1941 to discuss and celebrate the life and works of George Bernard Shaw.
-Meetings are held in Conway Hall, Red Lion Square, Holborn, London WC1, on the last Friday of every month, 6.30 to 7 pm, except July, August and December. £4 on the door (£2 for members).
-The Shavian is published three times a year, and a playreading group meets on the first Friday of the month – details from Malcolm Wroe (020 7485 8902).
-Please visit their website at www.shawsociety.org.uk.
+Meetings are held at the Actor’s Centre – for further details please visit their website at www.shawsociety.org.uk.
+The Shavian is published three times a year.
+A playreading group meets on the first Thursday of the month – details from Alan Knight on 020 8542 7620.

 The Shipston & District Literary Society